-Having two command centers gives you the ability to create incident records for ‘Back-of-House’ departments and ‘Front-of-House’ incidents effortlessly into your incident management system.
+Having two operations centers gives you the ability to create incident records for 'Back-of-House' personnel and 'Front-of-House' incidents effortlessly into your incident management system.

 Real-Time Data and Communication is Your Immediate Result

-The days of incidents that are dispatched, no status, no status, and no status can finally lay to rest.
+The days of dispatched incidents, no status, no status, and no status can finally lay to rest.

-Now we’ll show you the result of having order through the chaos.
+Now we'll show you the result of having order through the confusion.

 Improved Response Times Based on Real Data

-You can seamlessly analyze and create a benchmark for what an effective response time to an incident is.
+You can seamlessly analyze and create a benchmark for what an adequate response time to an incident is.